SMSD75/Timetuning/README.md

 ## Time Does Tell: Self-Supervised Time-Tuning of Dense Image Representations
 <a name="time-does-tell"></a>

-# Time Does Tell: Self-Supervised Time-Tuning of Dense Image Representations

 Official PyTorch implementation and pretrained models for ***TimeT***.
-For details, see [arXiv](https://arxiv.org/abs/2308.11796).
-Optimizing with our model, ***TimeT***, does not necessitate a significant GPU budget.
-Our training process is conducted on a single NVIDIA GeForce RTX 3090, making ***TimeT*** an effortless solution to enhance your Vision Transformer's (ViT) spatial awareness.
+For details, see [arXiv](https://arxiv.org/abs/2308.11796). ***TimeT*** is an effortless solution to enhance your Vision Transformer's (ViT) spatial features.
 The only prerequisite is to create videos featuring the objects that you aim to segment in your subsequent tasks.
 After that, simply fine-tune a pre-trained ViT using our self-supervised temporal loss.

 ![Logo](Images/Fig1.jpg)

+## GPU Requirements

+<a name="gpu-requirements"></a>
+Optimizing with our model, ***TimeT***, does not necessitate a significant GPU budget.
+Our training process is conducted on a single NVIDIA GeForce RTX 3090.

-# Loading pretrained models
+## Loading pretrained models
 Our pretrained model (ViT-S16) can be found [here](https://www.dropbox.com/scl/fi/nnx2mm8ian9w49vstpgz0/TimeT.pth?rlkey=w9q3hvxd51nb63ammy33qhry0&dl=0).
 To use TimeT embeddings on downstream dense prediction tasks, you just need to install timm and torch and run:
 ```python
 import torch